UGC video generator app for ads at scale | HeyGen

 Can I translate my best-performing UGC ads into other languages?

 Absolutely.
-HeyGen's Video Translator localises any UGC ad into 175+ languages with natural voice cloning and synchronised lip movements.
+HeyGen's Video Translator localizes any UGC ad into 175+ languages with natural voice cloning and synchronized lip movements.
 Your top-performing English ad can run in Spanish, German, Japanese, Portuguese, and more without reshooting or hiring local creators for each market.

 What ad platforms and formats does the UGC video generator support?